Crystalline color superconductors: Abstract

 \section{Abstract}

-Non-homogenous superconductors and non-homogenous superfluids appear in a variety of contexts which include quark matter at extreme densities, fermionic systems of cold atoms, type-II cuprates and organic superconductors.
-In the present review we shall focus on the properties of quark matter at high baryonic density which can exist in the interior of compact stars.
-The conditions that are realized in this stellar objects tend to disfavor standard symmetric BCS pairing and may be in favor of a non-homogenous color superconducting phase.
-We discuss in details the properties of non-homogenous color superconductors and in particular of crystalline color superconductors.
-We also review the possible astrophysical signatures associated with the presence of non-homogenous color superconducting phases within the core of compact stars. \\ \\ \\ \textit{ We dedicate this paper to the memory of Giuseppe Nardulli for his important collaboration to the general subject of this review.}
+Inhomogeneous superconductors and inhomogeneous superfluids appear in a variety of contexts including quark matter at extreme densities, fermionic systems of cold atoms, type-II cuprates, and organic superconductors.
+In the present review the focus is on properties of quark matter at high baryonic density, which may exist in the interior of compact stars.
+The conditions realized in these stellar objects tend to disfavor standard symmetric BCS pairing and may favor an inhomogeneous color superconducting phase.
+The properties of inhomogeneous color superconductors are discussed in detail and in particular of crystalline color superconductors.
+The possible astrophysical signatures associated with the presence of crystalline color superconducting phases within the core of compact stars are also reviewed. \\ \\ \textit{We dedicate this paper to the memory of Giuseppe Nardulli for his important collaboration to the general subject of this review.}